Other contests on April 20, 2024

 SCORING:

-QSO points: ADD scores for each band for QSO points
+QSO points: ADD scores for each band together

 Total Score: QSO points TIMES Multiplier